MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/manage-personal-data.md

 ## Viewing personal data that Azure Information Protection uses

-When an Azure Information Protection label is configured to apply protection, you can use the Azure portal to view email addresses that an administrator has specified.
-For more information, see [How to configure a label for Rights Management protection](configure-policy-protection.md).
+Using the Azure portal, an administrator can specify email addresses for scoped policies and for protection settings within a label configuration.
+For more information, see [How to configure the Azure Information Protection policy for specific users by using scoped policies](../deploy-use/configure-policy-scope.md) and [How to configure a label for Rights Management protection](configure-policy-protection.md).

-The same information can be found in protection templates, by using PowerShell cmdlets from the [AADRM module](/powershell/module/aadrm).
+For labels that are configured to apply protection from the Azure Rights Management service, email address can also be found in protection templates, by using PowerShell cmdlets from the [AADRM module](/powershell/module/aadrm).
+This PowerShell module also lets an administrator specify users by email address to be a [super user](../deploy-use/configure-super-users.md), or an administrator for the Azure Rights Management service.

-When the service is used, these email addresses and the users' IP addresses might be saved in log files.
+When Azure Information Protection is used to classify and protect documents and emails, email addresses and the users' IP addresses might be saved in log files.

 ### Protection templates